max-kov/pool/README.md

 * Simple configuration file (config.py) with many changeable options like ball size, ball colour, cue length/thickness and many more.
 * Algorithms which render ball sprites using rotation matrices.
 * Tests for collision functions and other math related functions.
-* A small, but highly scalable game menu.
+* A small and configurable game menu.

 ## Installing
 ### Dependencies
-The pool game requires python 3.5 with modules [pygame](https://www.pygame.org/wiki/about), [numpy](http://www.numpy.org/) and [zope.event](https://docs.zope.org/zope.event/).
+The pool game requires python 3.5 with modules which are listed in `requirements.txt` .

 ### Installing on most linux systems
 Install python 3.5 with pip and venv.